endlessm/godot-block-coding-demos/game-03/README.md

 When the player enters an enemy's HitArea or drops down into the Dangerzone, the lives' score decreases one.
 If there is no more life, shows "You Lose!" label.

+When the player stands on the floating platform (the player enters a thin area on top of the platform), it triggers shake platform animation and drops down.